No items found.

 Most quantitative studies of wealth inequality are based on tax records from the last couple of centuries in economies with little variation in institutions, culture, and technology compared to the vast differences humans have experienced over the course of prehistory and history.

-The Stone Centre is bringing together a stellar line up from across the disciplines to spend a day working on this question:
+The Stone Centre brought together a stellar line up from across the disciplines to spend a day working on this question:

 What can we learn from the evolution of wealth inequality since prehistory, about the processes sustaining extraordinary wealth inequality today, and policies to secure a more just distribution in the future?